norges-bank/cbdc-sandbox-contracts/README.md

-# cb-token
+# Token contract for the Norges Bank CBDC sandbox

-This repository contains the ERC20 token for the Bergen project.
+This repository contains the ERC20 token for the Norges Bank CBDC sandbox.

 ## Advanced Sample Hardhat Project